MicrosoftDocs/customer-insights/ci-docs/migrate-pbidf-to-ppdf.md

 1. Edit the data source and enter the credentials without making changes to the query steps.
 Select **Next** then **Save**.
 The progress indicator for the data source shows in the status as **Upgrade pending**, **Upgrade in progress**, or **Successful**.

 1. Power Query-based data sources can now refresh on their own schedule.
-Set up the refresh schedule for the data source.
+For more information, see [Set the refresh frequency](/power-apps/maker/data-platform/create-and-use-dataflows#set-the-refresh-frequency).

 After all the updated data sources have refreshed successfully, go to **Data** > **Unify** and select **Unify** > **Unify customer profiles and downstream dependencies** to run a full refresh.